-Hawaii volcano's toll of destruction rises, 35 buildings gone
+Hawaii warns residents to be alert for further volcano eruptions

-PAHOA, Hawaii (Reuters) - Lava flows from an erupting Hawaiian volcano have destroyed 35 buildings, officials said on Monday, as they told residents of the threatened area to be ready to “evacuate at a moment’s notice” if they went to retrieve possessions from their homes.
+PAHOA, Hawaii (Reuters) - Lava spewing in fountains up to 300 feet high from an erupting Hawaiian volcano has destroyed 35 homes and other buildings, officials said on Monday, warning residents allowed brief visits to their properties to be prepared to flee at a moment’s notice.

+Many of the 1,700 people under orders to evacuate from the Leilani Estates neighborhood on the eastern corner of the Big Island were permitted to return home during daylight hours on Sunday and Monday, during a lull in seismic activity from Kilauea.

 (Hawaii's Kilauea volcano: tmsnrt.rs/2rmXdVZ)

-The Hawaii Civil Defense Agency said the 1,700 people evacuated from the Leilani Estates area near the erupting Kilauea volcano on the eastern corner of the Big Island would be allowed to make brief visits back during the daylight hours on Monday, but had to be alert to the risk of deadly gas emissions.

-“Be prepared to evacuate at a moment’s notice,” the agency said on its website.
-It said the Lanipuna Gardens area would be off-limits to all visitors due to deadly volcanic gases.
+“Be prepared to evacuate at a moment’s notice,” the Hawaii County Civil Defense Agency said in an alert on its website.
+Residents of a second area, Lanipuna Gardens, were barred from returning home on Monday due to deadly volcanic gases.

-Kilauea has opened 10 volcanic vents since its latest eruption began on Thursday, officials said.

-The Leilani Estates area some 12 miles (19 km) from the volcano, has been evacuated due to the risk of sulfur dioxide gas, which can be life threatening at high levels.
+Leilani Estates, some 12 miles (19 km) from the volcano, was evacuated due to the risk of sulfur dioxide gas, which can be life threatening at high levels.

+“Please, the residents of Leilani need our help.
+This is not the time for sightseeing.
+You can help tremendously by staying out of the area,” the agency said.

+Kilauea, which began exploding on Thursday with foundations and rivers of lava flowing into neighborhoods, has opened 10 volcanic vents in the ensuing days, officials said.

+So far, no deaths or major injuries have been reported, but the civil defense agency said 35 structures had been destroyed, many of them homes.

+The Hawaii Star-Advertiser newspaper reported that a Hawaii-based utility, Puna Geothermal Venture, had 60,000 gallons of flammable pentane gas stored in the area that could not be removed until containers were delivered.

-Some area residents returned for pets, medications and to check property on Sunday.
-They included Jeremy Wilson, who found his home surrounded by fissures hundreds of feet long.
+Some area residents returned for pets, medications and to check property on Sunday and Monday.
+Jeremy Wilson found his home surrounded by fissures hundreds of feet long.

 “My house is right in the middle,” said Wilson, a 36-year-old social worker who turned back when he saw steam coming from cracks in the road.